rcsb/mmtf/spec.md

 *Description*: List of atom occupancies, one for each atom.

-*Type*: [Binary](#types) data that is interpreted as an array of 32-bit signed integers.
+*Type*: [Binary](#types) data that decodes into an array of 32-bit floating-point numbers.

-*Decoding*: First, run-length decode the input array of 32-bit signed integers into a second array of 32-bit signed integers.
-Finally apply integer decoding using `100` as the divisor to the second array to create a array of 32-bit floating-point values.

 *Example*:

+Using the 'Integer & run-length encoded 32-bit floating-point number array' encoding strategy (type 9) with a divisor of 100.

 Starting with the array of 32-bit signed integers: